KokonutShons/ShortnSmooth/README.md

 3. **Open the HTML File:**
    - Navigate to the unzipped project folder and double-click the `shwifty.html` file.

-4. **Start Using ShortnSmooth:**
+4. **Start Using UI-Feature-Showcase:**
-   - The project will open in your web browser, and you can start using ShortnSmooth.
+   - The project will open in your web browser, and you can start using UI-Feature-Showcase.

 ## Usage
-ShortnSmooth is a simple project designed to demonstrate various UI interactions using HTML, CSS, and JavaScript.
+UI-Feature-Showcase is a simple project designed to demonstrate various UI interactions using HTML, CSS, and JavaScript.
 To use this project, follow these steps:

 1. **Open the Project:**
    - Make sure you have the project files on your computer.